aptech/docs/docs/traintestsplit.rst

           9   5,
           1   8 };

-    // Shuffle data and create training set with 2/3 of
+    // Create training set in the original order with 2/3 of
     // the observations and 1/3 for the test set
     { y_train, y_test, X_train, X_test } = trainTestSplit(y, X, 0.67, "False");